imindMan/Hackscript-pro-lang/README.md

 chr ##
 ```

-This is the whole content of The sign of HackScript.
+This is the whole content of Hackscript in general.

 ```
 Fundametal of HackScript:
 HackScript is a Turing-complete, esoteric-style, the "easy Malbolge", and high-level programming language.
 Rules of HackScript: (or Theory of HackScript)
-    Note: By following the rules, HackScript makes its own style of code, known as HackScript-like syntax
 #1: Esoteric-style mixs with high-level-style become HackScript
 #2: Completion can be done with replacement
 #3: No complete support, instead, deal with everything in HackScript, with HackScript no way escape.